By Blake Moore

 On the mound, Klinehoffer was awarded the victory after coming on in relief after the rain delay.
 He tossed three innings, struck out two batters, and walked just one to earn his first pitching victory this season.

-Prior to Klinehoffer's appearance, junior Tommy Fleser (Sunbury/Big Walnut) rolled through the first three innings with six strikeouts and keeping the Britons hitless prior to the delay.
+Prior to Klinehoffer's appearance, junior Tommy Fleser (Sunbury/Big Walnut) rolled through the first three innings with six strikeouts, keeping the Britons hitless prior to the delay.

-Meanwhile, junior right-hander Devin Johnson (Wooster) earned the save with one scoreless inning to slam the door on the Britons' comeback.
+Meanwhile, junior right-hander Devin Johnson (Wooster) slammed the door shut on the Britons' comeback and pitched one scoreless inning to earn the save.

 As a team, the Polar Bears out-hit Albion 15-4 in Tuesday's contest, which included three extra-base hits.